shmbd/mbdnib.github.io/index.md

 {% capture text %}

-Our research interests span from the industrial enzymes to the production of any microbial products from wild or genetically modified microbial species.
+Our research interests span from
 {%
   link="projects"
   text="Browse our projects"